 The subject of potential effects on other species has caught the interest of Congress.
 Last month, Representatives Marilyn Strickland, D-Tacoma, and Derek Kilmer D-Gig Harbor wrote a letter to House and Senate leadership requesting $1.5 million dollars to support additional research into the effects of 6PPD-quinone.
 [For more information about the letter and how the discovery of 6PPD-quinone has rippled across the policy and scientific landscape, read Christopher Dunagan’s blog, “Discovery of tire-related chemical that kills coho salmon sparks widespread response.“]

-In the short term, Tian said, scientists are looking at ways to keep 6PPD-quinone out of local creeks.
-Bioswales have been shown to filter out up to 80% of the chemical, but “we simply cannot put bioswales everywhere,” he said.
+In the short term, scientists are looking at ways to keep 6PPD-quinone out of local creeks.
+Bioswales have been shown to filter out up to 80% of the chemical, but “we simply cannot put bioswales everywhere,” Tian said.
 “For the long term, we still think 6PPD as an antioxidant should be replaced for a safer chemical.”
-Until that happens, coho populations are expected to remain threatened, and “it’s very less likely that coho salmon are the only species impacted by this toxicant,” Tian said.
+Until that happens, Tian added, coho populations are expected to remain threatened, and the list of species affected by 6PPD-quinone is likely to grow.